hejmar26/Portfolio/README.md

 Coders Lab - Manual Tester course, where I gained theoretical knowledge about testing and learned technologies and tools such as Postman, SQL, and DevTools.
-I earned an ISTQB certificate and continued to improve my skills through various online courses, including Udemy.I am a careful, hardworking and highly motivated person, always eager to further develop my abilities.
+I earned an ISTQB certificate and continued to improve my skills through various online courses, including Udemy.
+I am a careful, hardworking and highly motivated person, always eager to further develop my abilities.
 Currently, I am helping to create software for managing the finances of a dental office and testing the beta version from the user's perspective.